adithya225/car_price_predicition_api/README.md

 10. connect your github account to your heroku cloud account then choose the repository which you want to deploy into the cloud

-then that's all you mission is Finished any one arround the worls can roame arround your model to predict the result
+then that's all you mission is Finished any one arround the world can roame arround your model to predict the result